Neptuneee11/CSCI42-project_Rainbow6/IDEAS.md

 * Posts can be categorized into pointing out one obstruction, or a review of a certain stretch of road.

 ## Bike Rentals
-  Make renting bikes accessible in Ateneo \
+  Make renting bikes accessible in Ateneo. \
+  The idea came into fruition due to the excessive number of cars in Ateneo which leads to a "traffic-lock" during peak hours.\

+###Features:
+* Locating bikes which are 'ready-to-be-used'
+* Locating stations to be able to leave the bike once rented.
+*
 ## Profs to Pick 2
  A web app that streamlines the Profs to Pick experience from simply being a forum in the Facebook page to a standalone platform dedicated to improving and easing experience for Ateneo college students.\